dpetrovics/coding-exercises/README.md

 All of the exercises are coded in my favorite language, Clojure.

-Most of the exercises are taken from "Cracking the Coding Interview, 4th Edition, by Gayle Laakmann.
+Most of the exercises are taken from "Cracking the Coding Interview, 4th Edition" by Gayle Laakmann.

+## License

+Copyright (C) 2012 David Petrovics

+Distributed under the Eclipse Public License, the same as Clojure.